NuSegDG: Integration of Heterogeneous Space and Gaussian Kernel for Domain-Generalized Nuclei Segmentation: Experiments

-\textbf{\textit{TNBC}} \cite{naylor2018segmentation} dataset comprises nuclei images stained with Hematoxylin and Eosin (H\&E), sourced from breast cancer patients.
+\textbf{\textit{TNBC}} \cite{naylor2018segmentation} dataset comprises nuclei images stained with hematoxylin and eosin, sourced from breast cancer patients.
 This dataset includes 50 images with a resolution of $512 \times 512$ pixels, captured at $40\times$ magnification.

-\textbf{\textit{CryoNuSeg}} \cite{mahbod2021cryonuseg} dataset contains H\&E stained tissues from 10 different organs, providing 30 images of $512 \times 512$ pixels, captured at $40\times$ magnification.
+\textbf{\textit{CryoNuSeg}} \cite{mahbod2021cryonuseg} dataset contains stained tissues from 10 different organs, providing 30 images of $512 \times 512$ pixels, captured at $40\times$ magnification.
 The diversity of tissue types offers a comprehensive resource for evaluating the robustness of segmentation methods.